-Considering the development of robot technology and increase in people's needs, the task scenarios of swarm robots are expected to be diversified and dynamic such as various task scenario maps [20] and dynamic task targets [21].
-The robot systems for a single task will be difficult to be widely used because of their limited application scenarios.
-With the in-depth study, the single robot with the ability of online rule generation is designed in a mobile robot control application [22].
-However, most of the current SRSs are designed for specific scenes, whereas making the swarm robots complete tasks accurately after switching scenes is impractical in most cases.
+designed for specific scenes, whereas making the swarm robots complete tasks accurately after switching scenes is impractical in most cases.
 Therefore, the SRSs are expected to evolve strategies autonomously to adapt to the various task scenarios.
 Being a key technology, swarm robots' strategy evolution ability directly affects the function and universal applicability of an SRS in reality.
-In swarm robot applications, the problem of swarm autonomous strategy evolution has been widely studied nonetheless, there are still many challenges [23,24].
+In swarm robot applications, the problem of swarm autonomous strategy evolution has been widely studied nonetheless, there are still many challenges [30][55].

 - In general, the efficiency of strategy evolution in an SRS is low.
-This is because the evaluation of the behaviour strategy of an SRS is a very time-consuming process, and it usually needs to complete a task on the simulator to obtain the evaluation results of the behaviour strategy.
+This is because the evaluation of the behaviour strategy of an SRS is a very timeconsuming process, and it usually needs to complete a task on the simulator to obtain the evaluation results of the behaviour strategy.
 In addition, to achieve a better behaviour strategy, it usually needs thousands of times of behaviour strategy evaluation to obtain a satisfactory result.
-This leads to repeated task execution and consumes lots of computing resources. - Many strategy evolution methods depend on the control centre and require an overall understanding of the scenarios in the evolution process [25].
+This leads to repeated task execution and consumes lots of computing resources. - Many strategy evolution methods depend on the control centre and require an overall understanding of the scenarios in the evolution process [28].
 However, it is often difficult for an SRS to obtain the global environment's information in advance in the actual task process.
 Therefore, the evolved behaviour strategies of swarm robots are difficult to apply to actual task scenarios. - The existing design of swarm behaviour strategy usually adopts the strategy expression method based on the parametric equations.
 This indicates that the behaviour strategy of the swarm robots is weighted by the pre-set weights.
 The optimization of a behaviour strategy is only the weight-parameters' optimization.
 Owing to the limitation of search space, the strategies based on the parametric equations are often difficult to apply to complex task scenarios.

 To address the aforementioned challenges, we propose TORCH, i.e., heterogeneous-homogeneous swarm coevolution method, which aims to coordinate the strategy evolution and distributional characteristic of behaviour strategies.
 TORCH includes a swarm coevolution mechanism to accelerate the evolution process and a novel strategy expression method (behaviour expression tree) to interpret the strategy.
 It is worth noting that the proposed method uses only the local information obtained by environment perception and neighbour communication to evolve the strategy, without the need of accessing the global information.
 To verify the effectiveness and feasibility of our method, the flocking task scene of swarm robots is constructed.
 The flocking problem is a classic problem in which the swarm robots are expected to complete the position transfer at a fast speed and high density.
-In this task, each robot in the swarm is required to adopt the same strategy.
-Based on the TORCH, the swarm can independently evolve a structured strategy to adapt to the task scenarios through the feedback of the environment in executing the tasks.
+In this task, each robot in the swarm is required to adopt the Based on the TORCH, the swarm can same strategy.

+independently evolve a structured strategy to adapt to the task scenarios through the feedback of the environment in executing the tasks.